-Mental conditions can sometimes be covered by workers' comp if you can prove the mental or psychiatric problem was primarily caused by your work.
-Generally, it must be shown that the mental condition was the result of abnormal work conditions.
+Mental health conditions can be covered by workers' comp if you can prove the mental or psychiatric problem was primarily caused by your work.
+In addition, many states require you to show that your mental health condition was related to a physical injury or illness that occurred at work, or that it was the result of an unusual and extreme stressor.

-However, psychological cases, such as a claim for work-induced stress, are very hard to win, especially without a workers' comp lawyer.
+Workers' comp claims based on mental or psychological conditions, such as a claim for work-induced stress, can be hard to win, especially without a workers' comp lawyer.
 And it can be hard to find a workers' comp lawyer to take your case, since the chance of winning are poor, and the lawyer will get paid only if you win your case.
 (Learn about how workers' compensation lawyers are paid in our article.)

 Furthermore, the chances of winning a permanent disability award is even more slim (since you would be expected to recover after you left the job), and workers' comp lawyers are paid through a percentage of your permanent disability benefits.